Terrain

 A shaded and colored image (i.e. terrain is enhanced) of varied terrain from the Shuttle Radar Topography Mission.
 This shows an elevation model of New Zealand's Alpine Fault, running about 500 km long.
 The escarpment is flanked by a vast chain of hills between the fault and the mountains of the Southern Alps.
 Northeast is towards the top.

-Terrain (from Latin terra 'earth'), alternatively relief or topographical relief, is the dimension and shape of a given surface of a land.
+Terrain (from Latin terra 'earth'), alternatively relief or topographical relief, is the surface of a piece of land (its shape and size).
 In physical geography, terrain is the lay of the land.
 This is usually expressed in terms of the elevation, slope, and orientation of terrain features.
 Terrain affects surface water flow and distribution.
 Over a large area, it can affect weather and climate patterns.
 Bathymetry is the study of underwater relief, while hypsometry studies terrain relative to sea level.

 Importance

 The understanding of terrain is critical for many reasons: